 The first time I saw a manatee in the water, I mistook it for a rock.
 I first saw the manatee from the beach at John Pennekamp Coral Reef State Park in Key Largo, Florida.
 It had been surfacing for air at the edge of the swimming area, so eventually I put on my fins and snorkel and swam out for a closer look.
 Unfortunately, it had moved closer, and I found myself floating in the murky water about 12 feet above a walrus-shaped rock, beside another smaller rock… and quickly realized it was a female manatee and calf!
 But then I panicked.
 Did mama manatees get territorial?
 She was ENORMOUS!
 The pair slowly swam off, but I vowed to learn more about these creatures.
 I wanted to find out where in Florida was the best place to swim with manatees, and even if I could pet a manatee without going to jail!

-Since then, I’ve learned that manatees are just as gentle and slow as they look – essentially big, swimming, adorable potatoes.
-But I shouldn’t have gotten as close as I did.
-At the time, I didn’t know any better.
-After that brief encounter, we decided to return for another trip to Crystal River, Florida, one of the best U.S. manatee-spotting locations.
-Read on for my tips for planning your own trip – and yes, the rules on how to pet a manatee without going to jail!
+Since that trip, I’ve learned that manatees are just as gentle and slow as they look – essentially big, swimming, adorable potatoes.
+After that brief encounter, I decided to return for another trip to Crystal River and Homosassa Springs, Florida, one of the best places to see manatees in the United States.
+Read on for my tips for planning your own trip to swim with manatees in Florida: how to find a boat tour company, where to stay, and yes, the rules on how to pet a manatee without going to jail!

 Warning: you’ll have to wear a wetsuit, and you will look funny and lumpy, but so will the manatees!